fcarlone/node-constructor-word-guess/README.md

 ### Game Instructions:
 > You are given five randomly selected Game of Thrones characters
-> The charactor's name is hidden behind blank spaces
+> The character's name is hidden behind blank spaces
-> Guess the charactor by selcting a letter
+> Guess the character's name by selectin a letter
-> You are allowed 10 incorrect guesses for each charactor
+> You are allowed 10 incorrect guesses for each character
-> Your final score appears after you complete answers the five characters
+> Your final score will appear after completing the five randomly selected characters

 ### Install Game:
 Clone the repository: [link to repository](https://github.com/fcarlone/node-constructor-word-guess/)